canonical/mysql-operator/docs/explanation/security/index.md

 Charmed MySQL provides audit log plugin enabled by default.
 These logs are stored in the `/var/snap/charmed-mysql/common/var/log/mysql/audit.log` file of each unit, and rotated minutely the  `archive_audit` sub directory.
 If COS is enabled, audit logs are also persisted there.

-It's recommended configure the retention period to a value bigger than the default (three days), with:
+We recommend setting the retention period to a value greater than the default (three days):

 ```shell
 juju config mysql logs_retention_period=14 # days